 Similarly, in King v.
 Town of Wallkill, 302 F. Supp.
 2d 279, 299 (S.D.N.Y.
 2004), the district court considered whether a letter written by defense counsel, and proffered as evidence of the plaintiff’s damages, fell within the confines of Rule 803(8).

 The King court held that, “[e]ven if considered a public record of the Town for purposes of the [Rule 803(8)] public records exception, the letter was prepared in contemplation of the present litigation and therefore remains inadmissible.”
 Id.
-The court reasoned that Rule 803(8) allows the admission of public records that would otherwise constitute hearsay, because of an assumption that government employees are generally reliable and non-biased; however, the basis for that assumption of trustworthiness vanishes where the investigative reports were prepared in connection with litigation.
+The court reasoned that Rule 803(8) allows the admission of public records that would otherwise constitute hearsay, because of an assumption that government employees are generally reliable and non-biased; however, the basis for that assumption of trustworthiness vanishes where the investigative reports was prepared in connection with litigation.
 See King, 302 F. Supp.
 2d at 299; but see Fair Hous.
 Ctr. of S.W.
 Mich. v.
 Hunt, No. 1:09-cv-593, 2011 BL 46905 (W.D.
 Mich.
 Feb.
 23, 2011) (holding that a report and compilation of housing data pertaining to the general market and tenant population at issue provided to a CPA, in part, by the defendants for comparison purposes would be admissible under Rule 803(8)).

-By contrast, the Seventh Circuit, in addressing the admissibility of government expense records detailing the cleanup costs for an oil spill, concluded that “[a]lthough some supplementary documents … were prepared especially for use in this litigation, they remain reports of public activities … .
+By contrast, the Seventh Circuit, in addressing the admissibility of government expense records detailing the clean up costs for an oil spill, concluded that “[a]lthough some supplementary documents … were prepared especially for use in this litigation, they remain reports of public activities … .
 Because these document come within both the letter and the spirit of Rule 803(8) (founded as it is on a belief that public employees are generally reliable) … they [are] admissible.”
 See In re Oil Spill by the Amoco Cadiz, 954 F.2d 1279, 1308 (7th Cir.
 1992).

 Other Rules of Evidence, particularly those dealing with relevancy and prejudice, provide additional “safeguards” against unreliable opinions contained in public records.
 See Beech Aircraft, 488 U.S. at 168 (noting that federal rules “provide the court with additional means of scrutinizing and, where appropriate, excluding evaluative reports or portions of them.”)

 When properly raised, courts have readily excluded evidence otherwise admissible under Rule 803(8) on Rule 403 grounds.
 See, e.g., Paolitto v.
-John Brown E. & C., Inc., 151 F.3d 60 (2d Cir.
+John Brown E. & C. Inc., 151 F.3d 60 (2d Cir.
 1998) (affirming the exclusion of a state agency’s findings and investigative file under Rule 403 despite the availability of the Rule 803(8) exception where many of the agency’s findings were undercut by plaintiff’s evidence); Hall v.
 W. Prod.
 Co., 988 F.2d 1050, 1058 (10th Cir.
-1993) (affirming district court’s refusal to admit an agency report under Rule 403, despite the applicability of Rule 803(8), where evidence in the report was also presented to the jury, and “the only purpose to be served by admitting” the agency report into evidence “would be to suggest to the jury that it should reach the same conclusion as” the agency); United States v.
+1993) (affirming district court’s refusal to admit an agency report under Rule 403, despite the applicability of Rule 803(8), where evidence in the report was also presented to the jury and “the only purpose to be served by admitting” the agency report into evidence “would be to suggest to the jury that it should reach the same conclusion as” the agency); United States v.
 Sutton, 337 F.3d 792, 797-98 (7th Cir.
 2003) (affirming the district court’s exclusion under Rule 403 of fingerprint reports contained in a Rule 803(8) public record without explanatory testimony of an expert witness).

 An investigative report may also be objectionable under Federal Rule of Evidence 602, which requires that the reporting agency “have firsthand knowledge of the investigation by which it accumulates the published factual findings that Rule 803(8)(C) contemplates, since it is the quality of the investigation that determines the caliber of the results.”
 Robbins v.
 Whelan, 653 F.2d 47, 52 (1st Cir.
 1981) (admitting a vehicle safety performance report); see also Fed.
 R. Evid.
 602 (“[a] witness may not testify to a matter unless evidence is introduced sufficient to support a finding that the witness has personal knowledge of the matter.”)